woossi0/suite/docs/usermanual/source/install/windows/tomcat/install.rst

 Unpacking an web application distribution into a suitable location:

-1. Download :download:`BoundlessSuite-war.zip <war-archive/BoundlessSuite-latest-war.zip>` to :file:`Downloads` folder):
+1. Download :suite:`BoundlessSuite-war.zip <war-archive/BoundlessSuite-latest-war.zip>` to :file:`Downloads` folder):

 2. Open and :file:`Downloads` folder using :guilabel:`Windows Explorer`.